alifiroozi80/CKA/CKA/README.md

 ---

-Where does this storage come from and who makes it available to the cluster?
+Where does this storage come from, and who makes it available to the cluster?

 * What **Type of storage** do you need?
 * **You** need to **create and manage** them by yourself